lk-ek/npn-pnp-h-bridge/README.md

 - I have not yet tested how much current this schematic can tolerate (depending on transistors and thermal limits).
 - Load: connected between `O1` and `O2` (e.g., antiparallel LEDs)

+## License

+Attribution-NonCommercial-ShareAlike 4.0 International

+See LICENSE for details, or: https://creativecommons.org/licenses/by-nc-sa/4.0/